digsim/missingTvShows/README.md

 # missing_tv_shows_for_xbmc

-Missing TV-Shows for XBMC is a small python utility to check which episodes are still missing.
+Missing TV-Shows for Kodi is a small python utility to check which episodes are still missing.
 Sometimes it is hard to keep up with multiple series and keep our collections clean and full.
-This small script iterates over all availalbe series in XBMC and checks whether they some episodes are missing.
+This small script iterates over all availalbe series in Kodi and checks whether they some episodes are missing.

 ## Introduction

 To find missing episodes, for each season of each series, the script asks thetvdb.com for the total amount of episodes in this particular season.
-Based on the response from thetvdb and the information in the local XBMC databse, the scripts computes the missing episodes.
+Based on the response from thetvdb and the information in the local Kodi databse, the scripts computes the missing episodes.

-The outpout is command line only.
+The outpout is either:
+* command line only.
 The information is structured into four parts
+* CSV files.
+The information is spread upon three files.

 1. All episods unwatched & Some episodes still missing
 2. Some episodes alread watched & Some episodes still missing
 3. All episodes unwatched & All episodes downloaded
-4. Some episodes already watched & All episodes downloaded

-Depending on the frequency thetvdb is updated.
-It is very possible that a given season is sometimes in section 2) and sometimes in section 4).
+4. Some episodes already watched & All episodes downloaded Since TheTVDB gets constantly updated (for running seasons), it is possible that a given season is sometimes in section 2) and sometimes in section 4).
 However, if the season is locked on thetvdb, the information is accurate and once a a series arrives in section 4, it will stay there.

 There is no section containing complete and watched episodes as I judge this infomration not relevant here.
 Thus, as soon as for a given season all episodes are collected and watched, it will dissapear from the list.